GOP Proposes Work Requirement for Public Health Care - Fox21Online

 GOP Proposes Work Requirement for Public Health Care

+Discussions Focus on Enrolees in Medical Assistance Working 80 Hours a Month

-ST. PAUL, Minn.
-(AP) – Minnesota Republicans will push to impose a work requirement for the state’s health care program for those in poverty.
+ST. PAUL, Minn.-Minnesota Republicans will push to impose a work requirement for the state’s health care program for those in poverty.

 But Democrats say it’s a misguided effort.
 Rep. Jennifer Schultz says it’s “cruel” legislation that will increase the state’s uninsured rate.